Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsubsection{Feature Curves}

 Learning curves always consider a fixed number of features.
 Instead, one can fix the number of training instances and consider the performance as a function of the number of features.
-This yields so-called \emph{feature curves}~\cite{hughes1968featurecurves1,viering2021theshape}.
+This yields so-called \emph{feature curves}~\citep{hughes1968featurecurves1,viering2023theshape}.

-Defining meaningful feature curves is conceptually more difficult than learning curves, because of the importance single features can play.
-For simplicity, consider only observation learning curves for this comparison.
+Defining meaningful feature curves is conceptually more difficult than learning curves because of the importance that single features can have.
+For simplicity, consider only \samplecurves for this comparison.
 In such learning curves, every point \sampleanchor is associated with the expected performance when using \sampleanchor training instances.
 These \sampleanchor training instances are assumed to be drawn independently and identically distributed from the underlying distribution.
-So there is, at least in the context of the definition of a learning curve, barely anything like a ``more informative instance'' (even though this notion clearly exists in the field of \emph{active learning}).
+According to the aforementioned definitions of a learning curve (per Eq.~\ref{eq:learningcurve:def1} and Eq.~\ref{eq:learningcurve:def2}), there is no notion of a more informative instance (even though this notion clearly exists in the field of \emph{active learning}).
 In particular, the \emph{order} in which instances are drawn is irrelevant.
-However, in the context of features, often some features are more informative than the others (and again other features that not have been measured may be even more informative).
-So feature curves already require some kind of averaging over all possible sets of features of size \sampleanchor that can be formed from a base set of (available) features.
-This is what is done in~\cite{hughes1968featurecurves1}.
+However, in the context of features, some features are often more informative than others (and again, other features that have not been measured may be even more informative).
+Therefore, in order to get an adequate overview, feature curves require some kind of averaging over all possible sets of features of a fixed size that can be formed from a base set of (available) features, as done by \citet{hughes1968featurecurves1}.
 The fact that some features might be more important than other features makes it hard to model and extrapolate feature curves, as there is no reasonable set of assumptions to build these models on.
+Fig.~\ref{fig:performancecurves_feature} displays two theoretical examples of feature curves.
+When having a finite number of samples, the performance of these curves will, in the limit (when more features are added), deteriorate due to the curse of dimensionality.
+Of course, when having infinite samples, the performance of such feature curves will go to perfect performance.